gublerj/web_app_Machine_Learning_mod_personal_project/README.md

 **Web Pages**
 - Home page has a form to fill out
-- The results page is a prediction of the parameters that were input {Describe each of the web pages you created and how the web app transitions between each of them.
-Also describe what is dynamically created on each page.}
+- The results page is a prediction of the parameters that were input

 # Development Environment